 Why don’t you just give the station or network owners what they want so I’m 100 percent guaranteed of never losing any of my favorite shows?

-We’re more than willing to compensate station owners and network owners fairly, but some programmers try to deny you the channels you want, at least temporarily, in order to extort more money from satellite, cable or telco video providers that will drive up what you pay for TV service.
-We’re often presented ridiculous rates for channels that have taken a dip in ratings, no longer carry popular programming or cannot produce a quality product because of a lack of investment.
-As long as they can take their channels away, blame the pay TV provider, and make customers upset enough to potentially switch providers, they believe they have DIRECTV—and you—over a barrel.
-This is why we’ve created DirectvPromise.com—to help keep you informed and so you can make up your own mind.
+We’re more than willing to compensate station and network owners fairly, but some try to deny you the channels you want, at least temporarily, in order to ransom back what you always had for as much as ten times more.
+That can only mean less value for your hard-earned programming dollar, and that’s where DIRECTV draws the line.
+So long as their owners can take a few most popular networks away, blame the provider, and spend millions trying to antagonize customers into switching providers, they believe they have DIRECTV – and you – over a barrel.
+This is why we’ve created DIRECTVPromise.com, to help keep you informed and so you can make up your own mind.

 You say you are fighting to keep our bill low, but yet you raise prices every year.

-That’s a completely fair and reasonable concern.
-This trend is happening across every major video provider and not just DIRECTV.
-In many cases, others are raising their subscriber rates by 10-15 percent per year to cover the rising costs from the same station and network owners.
+We strive to deliver an exceptional television experience at a great value to each of our more than 20 million customers just like you.
+Unfortunately, that’s becoming more difficult, as we continue to face the challenge of rapidly rising costs for local stations, sports and other programs.
+It’s not just happening at DIRECTV, however.
+It’s happening to every cable, satellite or telco media provider, and it’s even beginning to occur with some streaming services too.
 We’ve raised our rates by an average of 3-4 percent over the past several years, which is less than any other major video provider, even though our actual programming costs have increased by nearly 10 percent.
 We believe that’s fair and we need to share these costs as much as you.
 But trying to keep costs low isn’t enough.
 We also believe we need to keep re-investing and innovating to provide you the very best video experience at the most reasonable price.

 Why don’t people just get whatever channel is missing with an over-the-air antenna?

 In many cases it’s as simple as that.
 If you’re missing a local ABC, CBS, CW, FOX, or NBC station, all you have to do is turn off your DIRECTV receiver and turn to the channel on your television set.
 If you have a newer digital television set, usually the antenna is built right in.
-As with the old rabbit ears, the reception depends on where you live and whether there are buildings or other obstacles in the way between you and the station’s transmitters.
 You can often boost that reception with a fairly inexpensive external digital antenna available from any local electronics store.
-Today’s antennas are also quite small and convenient.
-Nine times out of ten, these disputes involve local broadcast channels, but if it’s a cable or satellite network the owner has removed from your line-up, much of the programming is available online.
-It’s not ideal, but it’s usually enough to keep you connected during the short period of time it usually takes to work out these disputes.
+Nine times out of ten, these disputes involve local broadcast channels, but if it’s a cable or satellite network the owner has removed from your line-up, much of the programming is available online at the network’s own website – typically for free and without much – if any – delay.
+It’s not ideal, but it’s usually enough to keep you connected during the short period of time it usually takes to resolve these situations.